 The London 2012 Cauldron

-This iconic sculpture created by Heatherwick Studio is on display here, with footage showing how the cauldron was made and its role in the opening and closing ceremonies.
+This iconic sculpture created by Heatherwick Studio was on display here, with footage showing how the cauldron was made and its role in the opening and closing ceremonies.
 It’s amazing to see up close!

-Museum of London Address
+Museum of London Currently Closed

 PIN FOR LATER – Museum of London with Kids